bbux-dev/datacraft/docs/source/usage.rst

               }
           }

-Note that the decorated functions are defined nested inside the load_custom() function.
+Note that the decorated functions are not required to be defined inside the load_custom() function.
+If your package is installed with pip or another package manager, your custom registered suppliers and other functions will be automatically discovered and loaded by the datacraft tooling at run time.

 Programmatic Usage
 ------------------